stackbit-projects/ultra-sage-026f2/src/pages/index.md

   - type: cta_section
     title: Continue stacking Cardano!
     content: |
-      By and HODL is the name of the game in crypto.
+      Buy and HODL is the name of the game in crypto.
 Keep stacking!
     actions:
       - label: Buy Cardano
         url: 'https://binance.com'